MultiPoolMiner/MultiPoolMiner/README.md

 ###### Q7.
 How long does benchmarking take to finish?
 ###### A7.
 This is greatly dependant on the amount of selected algorithms and the number of device types chosen in the start.bat file.
 By default, each benchmark takes one minute.
 You can speed up benchmarking significantly by omitting unused device types.
 For example if you have a rig with AMD cards, you can tell MPM not to even launch the NVIDIA or CPU specific miner applications by removing these after the -type parameter in the start.bat file.

-Q8.
+###### Q8.
 Is it possible to choose how many GPUs we want to allocate to mining or restrict mining on certain GPUs?
-A8.
+###### A8.
 This feature will possibly be implemented in the future (planned enhancement for MultiPoolMiner V3) but not yet supported by MultiPoolMiner.

-Q9.
-MultiPoolMiner says it cannot find excavator.exe A9.
+###### Q9.
+MultiPoolMiner says it cannot find excavator.exe
+###### A9.
 Excavator is developed by Nicehash and their EULA does not permit redistribution of their software which means you need to download Excavator yourself from https://github.com/nicehash/excavator/releases and place it in /Bin/Excavator/ (create the folder if does not exist).
 This is the permitted use of Excavator.
 Another solution is to delete the Excavator configuration file from the /Miners folder if you don't plan to use this miner.

-Q10.
-MultiPoolMiner is taking up too much space on my drive A10.
+###### Q10.
+MultiPoolMiner is taking up too much space on my drive
+###### A10.
 Simply run 'RemoveLogs.bat' This will delete all unnecessary and/or old log files that can indeed take up a lot of space of your storage device.
 It is perfectly safe to do so if space is required.

-Q11.
+###### Q11.
 What does 'ResetProfit.bat' do?
-A11.
+###### A11.
 This will reset your profit statistics and deletes all coin profibility data accumulated since MultiPoolMiner was first launched.
 This can be helpful when your predicted income stats (calculated average results) are broken which can happen when ie. an existing coin is added to a new exchange and the price falsely skyrockets due to low volume and liquidity.
 Bear in mind MultiPoolMiner becomes more accurate over time at calculating your profitability and running this scrypt will delete all that recorded data.

-Q12.
+###### Q12.
 Why does MultiPoolMiner open multiple miners of the same type?
-A12.
+###### A12.
 Not all miners support multiple GPUs and this is a workaround to resolve this issue.
 MultiPoolMiner will try to open upto 6 instances of some of the miners to support systems with upto 6 GPUs or to overcome other problems found while testing.
 Doing so makes no difference in performance and donation amount to the miner sw developer (if applicable) will be the same percentage as if it was a single instance run for multiple GPUs ie. if one instance is run for five cards or five instances, one for each of the the five cards, that is still the same 1% donation NOT 5x1%.

-Q13.
-MultiPoolMiner does not close miners properly (2 or more instances of the same miner accumulate over time) A13.
+###### Q13.
+MultiPoolMiner does not close miners properly (2 or more instances of the same miner accumulate over time)
+###### A13.
 This is due to miner failure most likely caused by too much OVERCLOCKING.
 When miner fails it tries to recover which usually means restarting itself in the same window.
 This causes issues with the API connection to the miner and MultiPoolMiner thinks miner quit and launches another instance as a result.
 Due to default API port still being used by the first launched but failed miner, MPM can launch many instances of the same miner over time.
 This behaviour will be improved upon in the future but can only be completely solved by the user by lowering overclock to keep miners and the system stable.

-Q14.
+###### Q14.
 Is it possible to change the payout currency from BTC to something else when mining on yiimp-based pools such as Zpool, Hash Refinery, etc?
-A14.
+###### A14.
 Yes, advanced users can edit the currency settings in each pool file by amending the password field (c=BTC), however, this is not recommended as your payout will become uncertain as all other payout currencies are internally exchanged therefore you may end up losing your earnings due to pool never having enough coins to pay you!

-Q15.
+###### Q15.
 How do I customise miners to better work with my cards?
-A15.
+###### A15.
 Some cards may require special parameters to be used in order to make them (more) stable, such as setting intensity for specific miners/algos/GPUs.
 This can be done by heading to the /Miners folder and editing the relevant miner files.
-For example, for CcminerTpruvot.ps1 you can replace
+For example, for CcminerTpruvot.ps1 you can replace (mind the spaces!)
       "x17" = "" # X17
 with:
-"x17" = " -i 20" # X17 (mind the spaces! " -i 20")
+      "x17" = " -i 20" # X17
 to add intensity setting for that specific algorithm while used in conjuction with tpruvot's ccminer fork.
 This will result this specific miner on that specific algorithm will use the intensity setting of 20 which may help if you are experiencing driver crashes when using certain cards.
 Please search relevant forums for correct and recommended settings before changing anything!